UBC-Thunderbots/Software/docs/getting-started.md

 Merging is generally recommended, because it is easier to handle conflicts and get stuff working.
 To merge, simply run `git pull upstream master`.

 Rebasing requires more knowledge of git and can cause crazy merge conflicts, so it isn't recommended.
 You can simply `git pull --rebase upstream master` to rebase your branch onto the latest `upstream/master`.
-The main benefit of rebasing is that you get a clean, linear commit history; however, we squash all the commits in each PR into a single commit before merging into master, so the extra effort involved in rebasing is pointless.
+The main benefit of rebasing is that you get a clean, linear commit history; however, we squash all the commits in each PR into a single commit before merging into master, so the extra effort involved in rebasing is somewhat pointless.

 If you do rebase or merge and get conflicts, you'll need to resolve them manually.
-[See here for a quick tutorials on what conflicts are and how to resolve them](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts).
+[See here for a quick tutorial on what conflicts are and how to resolve them](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts).
 Feel free to do this in your IDE or with whatever tool you are most comfortable with.
 Updating your branch often helps keep conflicts to a minimum, and when they do appear they are usually smaller.
 Ask for help if you're really stuck!

 ### Formatting Your Code